ComputerKarate/linux/directory_cleanup/README.md

 ##### Install the cleanup script
 It is necessary to create a basic directory structure to begin with
 Run these commands to create that:
-sudo mkdir -p /data/spool/bin
 sudo mkdir -p /data/spool/30
+sudo chmod -R 777 /data/spool

-Now manually copy the file "cleanup" to /data/spool/bin
+Now manually copy the file "cleanup" to /usr/local/bin/

 ##### Install the systemd service
 To install the systemd service, copy the two files from the repo with the prefix "system-cleanup" to wherever your system puts service files
 /lib/systemd/system/system-cleanup.service